 1987 Anthropological Research in France: Problems and Prospects for the Study of Complex Society.
 Anthropological Quarterly 60(2).

-[In press] “Confronting Community: From the Social Spaces of Rural France to the Vietnamese Diaspora.”
-In Anne Raulin and Susan Carol Rogers, eds., Transatlantic Parallaxes: Toward a Reciprocal Anthropology.
-Pp. Oxford: Berghahn Books, 2015.
+“Confronting Community: From Rural France to the Vietnamese Diaspora.”
+In Anne Raulin and Susan Carol Rogers, eds., Transatlantic Parallaxes: Toward Reciprocal Anthropology.
+Pp. 125-142.
+Oxford: Berghahn Books, 2015.
 [Revised English version of 2012]

 ‘Like a Foreigner in my own Homeland’: Writing the Dilemmas of Return in the Vietnamese American Diaspora, Identities: Global Studies in Culture and Power.
 22(5): 603-618, 2015.